Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Setup

-\textbf{Datasets}.
-We use three widely-used segmentation datasets: OASIS, Caltech-UCSB Birds, and Oxford-IIIT Pets.
-OASIS is a medical imaging dataset containing 414 brain MRI scans that have been skull-stripped, bias-corrected, and resampled into an affinely aligned, common template space~\citep{hoopes2021hypermorph,marcus2007open}.
-For each scan, segmentation labels for 24 brain substructures in a 2D coronal slice are available.
-We split the data into 331 images for training and validation, and 83 images for test.
-The Oxford-IIIT Pet dataset~\citep{parkhi12a} comprises 7,349 natural images (3,669 for training and validation, and 3,680 for test) from 37 species of domestic cats and dogs. {Caltech-UCSD Birds-200-2011}~\citep{WahCUB_200_2011} consists of 11,788 images (5994 for training and validation, and 5794 for test) from 200 bird species.
-Both CUBBirds and OxfordPets include segmentation maps.
-In all datasets, we trained using an 80\%-20\% train-validation split of the training data.
+We use four popular and quite different biomedical imaging datasets OASIS~\cite{hoopes2021hypermorph,marcus2007open}, PanDental~\cite{PanDental}, WBC~\cite{WBC} and CAMUS~\cite{CAMUS}. \textbf{OASIS} consists of 414 brain MRI scans that have been skull-stripped, bias-corrected, and resampled into an affinely aligned, common template space.
+For each scan, segmentation labels for 24 brain substructures from the FreeSurfer protocol~\cite{fischl2012freesurfer} in a 2D mid-coronal slice are available. \textbf{PanDental} includes 215 XRay scans of the lower half of patients' heads, with a label for the entire mandible and a label for all teeth. \textbf{CAMUS} is an ultrasound dataset, containing 2D apical four-chamber and two-chamber view sequences acquired from 500 patients. \textbf{WBC} consists of 400 microscopy images of white blood cells, with labels for the cell nucleus and cytoplasm.
+In each dataset, we trained using a (64\%, 16\%, 20\%) train, validation, test split of the data.

-\textbf{Segmentation Network}.
-We use the UNet architecture, as it is the most prevalent and widely-used segmentation CNN architecture~\citep{ronneberger2015u,isensee2021nnu}.
-We use bilinear interpolation layers to downsample or upsample a variable amount based on the hyperparameter~$\varphi$ for downsampling, or its inverse~$1/\varphi$ for upsampling.
-We round the rescaled output size to the nearest integer to accommodate for discrete pixel sizes.
-We use five encoder stages and four decoder stages, with two convolutional operations per stage and LeakyReLU activations~\citep{maas2013rectifier}.
-For networks trained on OASIS Brains we use 32 features at each convolutional filter weight.
-For the OxfordPets and CUBBirds datasets we use an encoder with (16, 32, 64, 128, 256) channels, and a decoder using (32, 16, 8, 4) channels at each stage respectively.
-We found that our results worked across various settings with many choices for the numbers of filters.

-\textbf{Hypernetwork}.
-We implement the hypernetwork using three fully connected layers.
-Given a vector of~$[\varphi, 1-\varphi]$ as an input, the output size is set to the number of convolutional filters and biases in the segmentation network.
-We use the vector representation~$[\varphi, 1-\varphi]$ to prevent biasing the fully connected layers towards the magnitude of~$\varphi$.
-The hidden layers have 10 and 100 neurons respectively and LeakyReLU activations~\citep{maas2013rectifier} on all but the last layer, which has linear outputs.
-Hypernetwork weights are initialized using Kaiming initialization~\citep{he2015delving} with \emph{fan out}, and bias vectors are initialized to zero.